tobert/tobert.github.io/README.md

 License
 -------

-Content and code by Al Tobey is licensed under a Creative Commons Attribution 4.0 International License.
+Content and code by Amy Tobey is licensed under a Creative Commons Attribution 4.0 International License.